 Courses numbered 500 to 799 = undergraduate/graduate.
 (Individual courses may be limited to undergraduate students only.)
 Courses numbered 800 to 999 = graduate.

 BSAN 675.
 Analytics Decision Modeling with Spreadsheets (3).

 Cross-listed as FIN 675.
 Introduces key principles of business analytics modeling: descriptive, predictive and prescriptive.
 Models covered in each area may differ from semester to semester.
 Students learn how to make decisions not based on intuition or “gut feel,” but on models and data.
 Course adopts a practical approach to the modeling of a wide variety of business problems in various functional areas.
 Models are built in Excel and add-ins to Excel, allowing students to gain advanced Excel skills, which will benefit them in their careers.
-For undergraduate credit only.
-Prerequisites: DS 350 and FIN 340 each with a grade of C or better; BADM 162, ECON 231, and ECON 232 or equivalents; junior standing; advanced standing; or instructor's consent.
+Prerequisite(s): DS 350 and FIN 340 each with a grade of C or better; BADM 162, ECON 231, and ECON 232 or equivalents.

 BSAN 734.
-Introduction to Data Mining and Analytics (3).
+Introduction to Data Mining and Machine Learning (3).